eliabntt/custom_6dof_joint_controller/README.md

 # CUSTOM ROS PID CONTROLLER for a FREELY MOVING ROBOT (6DOF)
 #### The `main` branch focuses on position setpoints, the `irotate_edits` branch focuses on velocity setpoints.
 #### The `irotate_edits` branch will be soon merged into the main branch.
 You can easily fork this repo and address your own changes.
+With the `irotate_edits` you can see also see how the project can be used for multiple robots at the same time.

 ## This repository is part of the [GRADE](https://eliabntt.github.io/GRADE-RR/home) project